Twins vs. Cubs Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Sonny Gray (4-0) will take the mound for the Twins, his eighth start of the season.
+- Joe Ryan (5-1) will take the mound for the Twins, his eighth start of the season.

+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

+- Ryan has pitched five or more innings in seven straight games and will look to extend that streak.

 |Opponent